appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 Follow these steps to write a query for sending email:

-1. Add a query to send a welcome email to the user, and configure it as shown below:
+1. Add a query to send a welcome email to the user and configure it as shown below:
     * Rename the query to _Send\_Welcome\_Email_
     * **Commands** - Select `Send email`.
     * **From Email** - Add `demo.smtp.send.email@gmail.com`.